aaugustin/mtefd/multiple-template-engines.rst

 Python ecosystem.
 For instance, well-known Linux distributions don't ship a WSGI server running on PyPy out of the box.

+Finally, attempts to optimize rendering performance `have failed`_.

-For at least these two reasons, Django users are increasingly turning to alternate template engines.
+For at least these two reasons, convenience and performance, Django users are increasingly turning to alternate template engines.
 Jinja2 is the most popular choice thanks to its syntax inspired by the DTL and its excellent performance.

 Given Django's `loose coupling`_ philosophy, it is relatively easy to swap the template engine.
 However seamless integration requires a non-trivial amount of